Working with God

 To have a healthy relationship with God and work with him, we must replace our ingrained values, standards and perceptions based on our natural ways of thinking.
 We must choose to do what God has said — which requires a radical change of our thinking — and rely on God to conform our nature to his.

 God created Adam and Eve in his image, gave them glory and authority like his own.
 It’s clear God created us to rule and have dominion (see Gen. 1:26-28).
-He will not invade our domain and intervenes only when one of us specifically asks him or allows him to do so.
+He won’t invade our domain and intervenes only when one of us specifically asks him or allows him to do so.
 Consider the Lord’s Prayer, in which we ask for Father’s kingdom to come and his will to be done on earth as it is in heaven.
 That invites him into our domain and authorizes him to do his will here (Matt.
 6:9-10).

 He gave us authority and he honors our decisions and actions.
 He also created a spiritual law that allows us to experience the results of our choices, whether those choices are godly or not.
-Romans Chapter 1 provides an example, stating that men knew God yet refused to glorify him or give him thanks and even worshiped idols, so he gave them over to their sinful desires.
+Romans 1 provides an example, stating that men knew God yet refused to glorify him or give him thanks and even worshiped idols, so he gave them over to their sinful desires.
 As a positive example of experiencing the results of our choices, those who choose to give generously will benefit from their actions (see Luke 6:38; 2 Co 9:6).